Coco Coir FAQ Canada — The Basics

 - Root oxygenation: High Air Filled Porosity (AFP) promotes explosive root development during early veg

-- Clean starting point: Our EC <0.5 mS/cm gives full nutrient programme control from day one, no salt interference
+- Clean starting point: Our EC below 0.5 mS/cm gives full nutrient programme control from day one

 - Calcium-buffered: Eliminates the number one coco coir problem for cannabis — Cal-Mag deficiency in early veg